 Yes, God often overrules and overrides the mess we have gotten ourselves into when it comes to “church,” but sometimes He simply allows us to flounder in the messes of our own making by getting away from the simplicity of the Gospel and religious faith and practice.
 The great sin of manmade religion is that it makes null and void the teachings of Jesus and the remainder of the Scriptures by forcing allegiance to their own manmade traditions and doctrines.

 That is the way many (not all, of course!) church leaders have taught for centuries, and there’s no question it is hard to break from that binding tradition.
-Somehow, some church leaders, especially some of those in the major western church tradition, have even gone so far as to assume the role of Jesus’ “stand-in,” but they pick and choose from the New Testament and their own tradition only that which appeals to their need for power to reinforce their role as a stand-in for Jesus.
-It renders ordinary Jesus believers almost powerless to even think for themselves, much less read, study, obey, and apply the transforming Bible to their lives.
-They remain baby or infant believers in Jesus their entire lives, always needing spiritual “milk” instead of “meat.” (see the end of Hebrews 5 and the first verses of Hebrews 6)
+Somehow, some church leaders, especially some of those in the major western church tradition, have even gone so far as to assume the role of Jesus’ “stand-in,” (as a vicar, for example) but they pick and choose from the New Testament and their own tradition only that which appeals to their need for power to reinforce their role as a stand-in for Jesus.
+It renders ordinary followers of Jesus almost powerless to even think for themselves, much less read, study, obey, and apply the transforming Bible to their lives.
+They remain baby or infant followers of Jesus their entire lives, always needing spiritual “milk” instead of “meat.” (see the end of Hebrews 5 and the first verses of Hebrews 6)

 Many people don’t feel comfortable with the organizational Church because it’s leaders have chosen to model themselves and the church they represent on a legalistic, judgmental Jesus.
 This frightens people and they come to know instinctively this is not what Jesus is really like; they instinctively know that’s just not the way Jesus’ Church is supposed to function and work.
 It drives people away and the sheep are scattered because a hireling has scattered them.